markusmoenig/Eldiron/Readme.md

 Eldiron supports 2D games (like Ultima 4/5), isometric games and first-person games out of the box.

 Eldiron is open source and licensed under the MIT.

-**Eldiron is currently undergoing a pre-v1 rewrite.
-A new version with a Doom style editor system will be released soon (February / March 2025).**

 ![Eldiron Screenshot](images/screenshot.png)